-Though it is said that ?A picture is worth a thousand words,? an audio file can be worth even more in a video forensic laboratory.
-A trained video forensic expert knows what to look for (or listen to) during a forensic video authentication and analysis investigation.
+A picture is worth a thousand words.
+However, an audio file can be worth even more in a video forensic laboratory.
+A trained video forensic expert knows what to look and listen for during a forensic video authentication and analysis investigation.

-When an edit is made to a recording, this disturbs the waveform.
+The only time that a wave is not smooth and continuous is when an edit occurs.
+A recording edit disturbs the waveform.
 This makes it temporarily rigid and inconsistent.
 All sound pressure waves should be the opposite of that.
-So, when I am critically listening and hear a sound that is outside of that smooth, uninterrupted audio file, I know I have an anomaly that may be an edit.
+So, when I am critically listening and hear a sound outside of that smooth, uninterrupted audio file, I know I have an anomaly that may be an edit.